google/hctr2/README.md

 HCTR2 is an efficient wide-block encryption mode that supports hardware acceleration.
-It is intended for use on processors that support accelerated AES and carry-less multiplication (CLMUL/PMULL).
+It is intended for use on processors that support accelerated AES instructions and carry-less multiplication instructions (CLMUL/PMULL).

-When encrypting filenames, IV reuse is common to allow efficient directory lookups.
+When encrypting filenames, IV reuse is required to allow efficient directory lookups.
 With traditional filename encryption algorithms like AES-CTS-CBC, two filenames that share a prefix of the algorithm's blocksize will have ciphertexts that also share a prefix.
 This leaks more information to an attacker than